 Statutory Maternity Pay (SMP)

-The normal rules apply during the COVID-19 pandemic for eligible teachers.
-You are entitled to receive up to 39 weeks’ SMP followed immediately by 13 weeks’ unpaid maternity leave.
+The normal rules apply during the Covid-19 pandemic for eligible teachers.
+You are entitled to receive up to 39 weeks’ Statutory Maternity Pay (SMP), followed immediately by 13 weeks’ unpaid maternity leave.

-If you are on furlough and started your maternity leave after 25th April 2020, your employer must use your normal earnings when calculating your SMP.
+If you were on furlough and started your maternity leave after 25 April 2020, your employer must use your normal earnings when calculating your SMP.

 If you are still working and have agreed a pay cut, this could affect the calculation of your SMP if your wages are reduced in the period used to calculate your SMP.